Last updated January 24, 2021

 • The Luge •

 Advance reservations are required and payment is also due in advance.
 We will only be booking Luge groups that share the same living situation and the minimum group size will be four.
 Advance reservations are required, and payment is also due in advance.
 Luge check in and release signing will occur outdoors at the Luge Shed.
-A facemask will be required during the cat ride.
+A facemask will be required during training and the cat ride.

 • Ski Patrol •

-Our resident physician is working the National Ski Patrol to create policies for patient care and transport.
+Our resident physician has developed polices and procedures in conjunction with the National Ski Patrol for patient care and transport.

 For the latest on COVID-19 in Okanogan County visit the county’s web page.

 We are having a great season at the Loup, even if it looks very different than years past.
 We look forward to seeing you on the hill!